AMEERKOTTA/Data-Analysis-with-Python-NumPy-Pandas-Masterclass/README.md

     + Mapping Values to Columns, Creating new Columns with `.assign` method.
         + Mapping Method - `.map()`

-+ Aggregating and Reshaping Dataframes.
++ Section 5 : Aggregating and Reshaping Dataframes.